 Strategic asset allocation ideally puts your portfolio close to the efficient frontier, based on your individual risk tolerance and goals.
 Since future returns cannot be known precisely, having a point exactly on the efficient frontier is theoretical, but using this theory and principles of diversification as tools is helpful in identifying where your portfolio may be inefficient.

-For more information on personal finance services and money management, whether it’s tax planning in Mt.
+For more information on personal finance services and money management, whether it’s retirement planning in Mt.
 Pleasant or 401k planning in Charleston, contact the financial advisors at Morris Financial Concepts.
 We look forward to helping you reach your individual investment goals.

 The opinions expressed herein are those of Morris Financial Concepts, Inc. (“MFC”) and are subject to change without notice.
 This material is for informational purposes only and should not be considered investment advice.
 Nothing contained herein is an offer to buy or sell a particular security.
 Past performance is not indicative of future results.MFC is an independent investment adviser registered under the Investment Advisers Act of 1940, as amended.
 Registration does not imply a certain level of skill or training.
 More information about MFC including our investment strategies, fees and objectives can be found in our ADV Part 2, which is available upon request.
 MFC-19-23.